dotSlashJack/covid-risk-meter/README.md

 2. Clean up files and zip the folder with your installations as well as lambda.py and threatMeter.py

-3. Upload the zip to AWS Lambda (probably onto an s3 bucket)
+3. Upload the zip to AWS Lambda (probably via an s3 bucket)

 4. Configure an s3 bucket to store the relevant images and update code accordingly